 At AIM we’re committed to developing and promoting the next generation of Australian performing arts talent, both personally and professionally, by providing a platform to help promote our student's music through our 'Off The Record' series.

-‘Off The Record’ is a monthly AIM initiative where we invite up-and-coming AIM talent to perform live and through an in-depth live interview explore the music industry, personal stories and their relationship with their music where we ask where they’re going and how they plan to do it.
+‘Off The Record’ is a monthly AIM initiative where we invite up-and-coming AIM talent to perform live and an in-depth interview explore the music industry, personal stories and their relationship with their music where we ask where they’re going and how they plan to do it.

 The series exists for the sole purpose of showcasing the wide array of exceptional student talent that sits outside our established genres here at AIM.
-In other words, it's about highlighting a side of AIM you might not usually hear about or get to see.
+In other words, it's about highlighting a side of AIM you might not usually hear about or see.